Skip to main content

 In 1999, alumna who were members of C.A.F.E. during their school years and prior club advisors came together for a reunion at Nightingale.

 Sources: 1988 Yearbook; Spectator, Sep.
-1994; Transcript, interview of Terri Davis-Merchant '95 (2018).
+1994; Transcript, interview of Terri Davis-Merchant '95 (2018); analysis of yearbook club photos and Cultural Night programs and invitations.

 Extent